duartegroup/autodE/README.md

 ## Installation

+Ensure you have one of the following quantum chemistry packages installed:
+* ORCA (v4.0+), Gaussian (G09 or G16), NWChem (v6.6+), QChem (v5.4+)
+* For semi-empirical calculations: XTB (v6.1+) or MOPAC (2016)

 To install **autodE** with [conda](https://anaconda.org/conda-forge/autode):
 ```
 conda install autode -c conda-forge
 ```
+autodE requires **Python 3.7** or higher and can be installed either via Conda or directly from the source.
+It is compatible with various quantum chemistry software packages.

 see the [installation guide](https://duartegroup.github.io/autodE/install.html) for installing from source.

 ## Usage